RAB - Review, Audit, Bounty

 Internal reviews have many inherent drawbacks.
 Third party audits address the following ones and more:

-Third parties get paid specifically to find vulnerabilities first, and most of the time their payout increases when they do.
-They compete with each other instead of relying on each other. | A lot of the time, people read over a mistake they made and don't recognize it, just like when they made it.
+A lot of the time, people read over a mistake they made and don't recognize it, just like when they made it.
 If a lot of team members worked on the same contract, this can be problematic.
-Third parties fix this. | If a reviewer has a X% chance of finding a vulnerability, adding reviewers logarithmically increases our total chance. |
+Third parties fix this.

 Once the review process is completed, a review team member is assigned with finding a third party or third parties to audit the contract.
 This assignee will: